Optimizing Your E-Commerce Website for Christmas 2023

 18. Ramp up your customer support

-If you think you will need it, you may want to consider adding temporary help to answer the additional calls.
+You may need to add temporary help to answer the additional calls.
 A simple answering service can ensure you don’t miss a call, and it lets customers know you plan to get back to them quickly.

 Some additional ways to ramp up your efforts include: